-Set the iServer to default settings after the firmware is upgraded.
+It's recommended to set the iServer to default settings after the firmware is upgraded.

-See Section 4.4.7.2 on how to set the iServer to default settings.
+See above Section 4.4.7.2 on how to set the iServer to default settings.

 Applying default settings will change the iServer's settings to factory defaults.